hammer-mt/thumb/README.md

 ### 3. Rate the responses

+Each prompt is run 10 times asynchronously by default, which is around 9x faster than running them sequentially.
 In Jupyter Notebooks a simple user interface is displayed for blind rating responses (you don't see which prompt generated the response).

 ![image](/img/thumb.png)